cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2004-08-26-a-desktop-review.md

 password length is limited to 8 character because the default password encryption methd is set to DES (most compatible but SUSE also allow md5 or blowfish which have no length limit but at the cost of more cpu power and the loss of backward compatibility across other systems or old software).
-You can change this under <font face="Courier New" size="2">Yast – Security and Users Password settings
+You can change this under Yast – Security and Users Password settings

 Finally the release note of suse 9.0 is displayed, You can read it to be sure that nothing has changed since the manual printout.